 Tag: php

-The Christmas tree retail site I used to work out of offered a popular service where customers could visit earlier in the year and choose a still-growing tree in our plantations.
+The Christmas business I used to work out of offered a popular service where customers could visit earlier in the year and choose a still-growing tree in our plantations.
 The first year was messy with all of us struggling to find customer’s trees with crude paper forms and “best guess” locations, so I was asked to investigate using very cheap Android devices to geotag trees and ease the pain.

-Today’s post covers the website I built for Marldon Christmas Trees, my workplace, for the 2014 festive season.
-The basic website is built on WordPress, with a slew of custom plugin code to handle two booking forms and a customized letter from Santa designer which we’ve seen before.
-So, let’s dive in.
+Today we’re looking at the website for Marldon Christmas Trees for the 2014 festive season.
+It runs on WordPress with custom plugins to handle two booking forms and a customized letter from Santa designer which we’ve seen before.

-Long time no blog!
+Continue reading “Marldon Christmas Trees website 2014”Long time no blog!
 I’ve been so busy at work recently I haven’t had any time to work on other stuff.

 But today I have a little php nugget I had to put together recently that I think someone will find useful.